What Happens When You Click "Start Setup Wizard" (A Behind-the-Scenes Look)

 Being Honest: What the Wizard Can't Do

-Let's be real: the wizard gets you 80% there.
+The wizard gets you 80% there.
 The last 20% — your specific brand voice, edge cases, unique business rules — that's where you come in.

 - Write your brand voice for you (it uses a friendly, professional default)